- Steps to Make Google Photos Work

 Once you click on “Advanced” you are given an option to proceed, which you can choose:

 - You will be shown what permissions are requested by your API key.
-Note that for Picasa authentication only the first one is shown.
-Google Photos requires the two additional ones.
 You can allow access to the apps:

 - You will be taken back to Photonic’s Authentication screen, where you can now obtain the “Refresh Token”: